livexords-nw/fomo-bot/README.md

 - **⏱️ Configurable Delays:**
   Fine-tune delays between account switches and loop iterations to match your specific workflow needs.

+- **🔌 Support Proxy:**
+  Use HTTP/HTTPS proxies to enhance your multi-account setups.

 Fomo Bot is built with flexibility and efficiency in mind – it's here to help you automate your operations and boost your productivity!

 ---